Maksim99745/Maksim99745/README.md

 ## About Me

 I am a junior front-end developer based in Novi Sad, Serbia.
+Currently am taking the RS School front-end course and 1 year every day enjoying coding.
+My stack: HTML, CSS, SCSS, JS/TS, React, Webpack, Vite, Jest.
 I have a background as a teacher in public schools, which significantly enhanced my social skills and communication strategies, which are invaluable for effective teamwork.
-Currently am taking the RS School front-end course and 1 year every day enjoying coding.
 I am proficient in English and Turkish, and I am currently learning Serbian.
 In my free time, I enjoy cycling and going to the gym.

 ## Skack and Tools